 - 2 cups all-purpose flour

-- 5 ½ tbsp unsalted butter melted and cooled slightly
+- 5 ½ tablespoon unsalted butter melted and cooled slightly

 - ¾ cup buttermilk